gorse-io/docs/src/docs/concepts/data-objects.md

 ::: warning

-Multi-column recommendations will consume more cache storage space.
+Multi-categories recommendations will consume more cache storage space.

 :::